Moncton Hospital

-The Moncton Hospital is a Canadian hospital in Moncton, New Brunswick.
+The Moncton Hospital is a hospital in Moncton, New Brunswick.

 The Moncton Hospital operates as a tertiary care referral hospital for New Brunswick, as well as neighbouring regions of northeastern Nova Scotia (Cumberland County) and the province of Prince Edward Island.
 It has specialization in neurosurgery and trauma care services.

 Operated by Horizon Health Network, the Moncton Hospital traces its history to 1895.
 The Moncton Hospital is also a teaching hospital for the Faculty of Medicine at Dalhousie University in Halifax, Nova Scotia.